GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 ### Phase 1: Add your service account credentials
 First we will need to configure our GCP credentials in order for Jenkins to be able to access our code repository

-1. Click “Credentials” on the left
+1. In the Jenkins UI, Click “Credentials” on the left
 1. Click “Global Credentials”
 1. Click “Add Credentials” on the left
 1. From the “Kind” dropdown, select “Google Service Account from metadata”